Department of Labor Logo United States Department of Labor

 SPMEh = 0.83 * (1.2 * FCSUtiE - SUE, w/o telephone + SUEh, w/o telephone)

 with subscripts defined as earlier.
 With telephone separate from household utilities and with the addition of internet, we now refer to the base of the thresholds as FCSUti.
 Also, rather than the 30-36th percentile, the revised methodology uses the 47th to 53rd percentile range; this represents the median.
-The percentage of the median chosen, 83 percent, is based on two factors: (1) the NAS guideline that a percentage of the median be used to produce the poverty threshold; and (2) 83 percent of the median, estimated when all of the other changes are implemented to produce a revised 2019 set of thresholds, results in an overall poverty rate that is closest to the previously published poverty rate for 2019 (Burns and Fox, 2021).
+The percentage of the median chosen, 83 percent, is based on two factors: (1) the NAS guidelines recommended that a percentage of the median (78-83 percent) be used to produce the poverty threshold; and (2) 83 percent of the median, estimated when all of the changes are implemented to produce a revised 2019 set of thresholds, results in an overall poverty rate that is closest to the previously published poverty rate for 2019 (Burns and Fox, 2021).

 Imputation of In-kind Benefits at the Consumer Unit Level

 In-kind benefits are imputed to consumer units in the CE for all but SNAP.
 For rental assistance, rent paid and housing units characteristics in the CE are available to support the imputation of benefits.
-However, for LIHEAP, NSLP, and WIC no data are collected in the CE, but consumer unit characteristics are available and thus can be used to impute values from another source.
+However, for ACP, LIHEAP, NSLP, and WIC no data are collected in the CE, but consumer unit characteristics are available and thus can be used to impute values from another source.
 In this section, the imputation methods used to impute the values of rental assistance and the listed in-kind benefits are briefly described.
-Detailed technical documentation for the imputation methods is forthcoming in 2022.
+Detailed technical documentation for the imputation methods is forthcoming.

 Imputed values of rental assistance are produced for consumer units who report receiving government assistance in paying rent, those who live in public housing, and those who live in rent-controlled units; rental assistance for these types of housing can be referred to as public rental assistance.
 Due to a coding mistake, 2019 and 2020 thresholds also include in the imputed rental assistance portion renter consumer units who receive part of their pay as rent.
 Starting with 2021 thresholds, this inconsistency was corrected.
 The CE rental sample was divided into two subsamples: one including CUs identified as receiving rental assistance, and another as those not receiving this assistance.
 To produce imputed rent values for the rental assistance subsample, a limited dependent variable model is used.
 The rent dependent variable is assumed to be censored from above for the rental assistance sample.